missionpinball/mpf-docs/index.rst

    You can download PDF and zipped HTML versions of these docs.
 Click the "Read the Docs" link in the lower left corner for the links.

+This documentation generally applies to all versions of MPF.
+If you want to find specific versions of the docs to match a specific older version of MPF you're using, see the :doc:`MPF Versions </versions/index>` page.

 Overview
 --------
 * :doc:`MPF Overview </start/index>`: What MPF is and how it works.